hwayne/learntla-v2/docs/core/functions.rst

 * Sequences are just a special kind of function, where the domain is ``1..n``.
 * Structures are another special kind of function, written ``[key1 |-> val1, key2 |-> val2]``.
 They are called with ``struct["key1"]`` (or ``struct.key1``).
 * Functions and structures both have special set syntax.
 For structures, it is ``[key1: set1]``.
 For functions, it's ``[A -> B]``.

+.. [#codomain] T is sometimes referred to as the "codomain".